Seeing

-CAP’s generic advocacy project is here to make sure you’re heard, to strengthen your voice and to help you unpick what other organisations are saying.
+CAP’s general advocacy project is here to make sure you’re heard, to strengthen your voice and to help you unpick what other organisations are saying.

 We use a relationship based model of advocacy, building a positive relationship of trust and getting to know you.